uclanlp/reducingbias/README.md

 We provide our calibration function in file "fairCRF_gender_ratio.ipynb".
 It is based on the Lagrangian Relaxation algorithm.
 You need to provide your own inference algorithm and also the algorithm you used to get the accuracy performance.
 The function also needs you to provide your own constraints.
 We give detailed description about the parameters in the [jupyter notebook](https://github.com/uclanlp/reducingbias/blob/master/src/fairCRF_gender_ratio.ipynb) and we also provide the running example for both vSRL and MLC tasks.

+> To run the vSRL task, you need to have [caffe](http://caffe.berkeleyvision.org/installation.html) installed in your machine.
+If you just want to run with the sampled data, be sure to download the .prototxt files from the data/imSitu/ folder and put them to the folder ("crf\_path" in our case) in the same level where caffe is installed.
+All the other files are also provided under data/imSitu/.
+Remember to modify all the path in the config.ini file with absolute path.

 - ### Data

 We provide all the potential scores for MS-COCO dataset in data/COCO folder.
 Also there is sampled potentials for imSitu dataset in data/imSitu folder.
-For complete imSitu potentials, download at [here](https://s3.amazonaws.com/MY89_Transfer/webly_crf_output.tar).
+For complete imSitu potentials, download at [here](https://s3.amazonaws.com/MY89_Transfer/crf_only.tar).

-- ### Refernece
+- ### Reference
   Please cite

  ```
  @InProceedings{zhao-EtAl:2017:EMNLP20173,